Phnyx-Lab/hiring-assignments-fe-2507/README.md

 ## Assignment Details

-Create a project based on the provided scenario and choose one of the two optional tasks below for further development.
+Create a project based on the scenario given, and proceed to develop the tasks below.

 ## Required Features
 - Project Management